PURPOSE

 Volunteers are invited to join the volunteer team based on their availability, skills, interests, and qualifications in relation to the needs of the library at any given time.
 Volunteer opportunities become available based on library needs and availability of staff to supervise.
 If selected, volunteers will be contacted for an interview and volunteer orientation, and may be subject to a background check.

-Volunteers are selected to serve the library without regard to race, color, religion, gender, national origin, sexual orientation, gender identity, disability, marital status, or military status.
+Volunteers are selected to serve the library without regard to race, color, age, religion, gender, national origin, disability, genetic information,, political affiliation, sexual orientation, gender identity, disability, marital status, military status, or other non-merit based factors.

 Volunteers under 18 years of age must obtain permission from their parent/legal guardian if they wish to volunteer in a formal volunteer role at the library.